MohammedRizwan4/byteBuilders-DroneSOS/README.md

 * Web server: **Ngrok** <img src="https://img.shields.io/badge/Ngrok-00ADD8?style=for-the-badge&logo=ngrok" alt="Ngrok">

 ## Project Features and Functionality ✨
-1. Emergency Reporting: Users can quickly report emergencies through our app.
+1. Emergency Reporting: Users can quickly report emergencies through our app or IVR.
 2. Drone Dispatch: Drones are sent out automatically to emergency locations.
 3. Real-time situational awareness :  Drones can provide real-time video and sensor data from the scene of an emergency, which can help emergency responders to quickly assess the situation and make informed decisions.
 4. Enhanced Safety: Benefits include faster emergency response, improved situational awareness, and reduced risks for first responders.
 It's all about saving lives and protecting communities in times of crisis.